 An extraordinary 79.0% of the residents of the Eastern Illinois University neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-In addition, one of the unique characteristics of the Eastern Illinois University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.
+In addition, the Eastern Illinois University neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Eastern Illinois University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 75.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.